-- Write posts that are designed for your ideal readers.
+- Write evergreen content that are designed for your ideal readers.

 Are you not following a schedule to post on your blog?
 You’re also making a common blogging mistake!

 What happens is that new bloggers get too excited when they launch their blogs.
 They write posts every day, or even thrice a week to engage their audience.
 As soon as they get unmotivated, they stop writing.
 They don’t even bother to check their blog, and then they disappointed with their results.

 But, have you ever asked, ‘are you consistent’?
 Why have you stopped publishing on your blog?

 Always have a posting schedule.
 Let it be once in a week, or twice in a week, set a time aside for your blog.
 Trust me, it’s so important to obtain consistency in blogging.

 I know that many bloggers are scared of creating goals that are hard to accomplish.
 Why not set minor goals for your blog?
 It helps you to stay motivated, and consistent.

 Even if you’re blogging part-time, you should set goals.
 Ask yourself where do you want to see your blog grow in the next three months?
 When you’ve goals, you create a more clear picture and it makes it easy for you to prepare an action plan.